 This versatile, attractive hardwood can be used in structural, exterior or interior applications.
+As a dar hardwood, it can offer a sleek and smooth appearance for battening, office fit-outs, stairs and screening projects.

 From Blackbutt flooring and furniture to exterior or structural use in decking, landscaping, timber framing, cladding, lining boards or joinery, this highly durable timber will stand the test of time.

-Blackbutt has proven durability in harsh Australian conditions and is the ideal choice for use in areas prone to bushfire.
-It is one of seven hardwood timber species approved by the Building Commission in Victoria for home construction in bushfire areas.
+Blackbutt timber has proven durability in harsh Australian conditions and is the ideal choice for use in areas prone to bushfire.
+It is one of only seven hardwood timber species approved by the Building Commission in Victoria for home construction in bushfire areas.

 Blackbutt’s attractive colouring ranges from cream to pale brown, occasionally with a pinkish hue.
 It takes stain, oil or polish well but tends to be a poor base for paint due to the likelihood of surface checking.
+This allows for some amazing applications where the Blackbutt is stained to increase it’s durability and accentuate it’s natural timber aesthetic.

 The even texture and generally straight grain of Blackbutt timber flooring provide a seamless transition from inside to outside when used to take floorboards through to decking on the same level.